Explore professional development in Los Angeles, CA

 This program features visits to the Jim Henson Company and Nickelodeon Studios, and a number of professional speakers.

-Student Life: Students will stay in a hostel or hotel for the duration of the program.
+- Student Life: Students will stay in a hostel, hotel or student dorm accommodation for the duration of the program.

 To schedule an appointment to learn more or to start your application for The Children’s Media Industry program, visit the Global Opportunities application portal.